sillsdev/ptx2pdf/docs/documentation/ornaments.md

 ### Sources of ornaments
 #### pgfornament package
-There is a LaTeX package called pgfornament (based on an earlier package psvectorian), which provides access to pen-and-ink style vector-based artwork such as ornamental borders.
+PTXprint now includes the ornaments, (both 'Vectorian' and 'Han' sets) from version 1.2 of a LaTeX package called pgfornament (vector-based artwork).
+.
 Some of the artwork is unsuitable for use in scripture or scripture-based products, but, chosen carefully with a view to local cultural preferences, some of them may be of use.
-The original Victorian-era inspired 'vectorian' illustrations fall into categories of geometric and botanical drawings, corner-pieces, linear features, animals, hands, and objects.
+The Victorian-era inspired 'vectorian' illustrations fall into categories of geometric and botanical drawings, corner-pieces, linear features, animals, hands, and objects.

-Recent versions (1.2, Oct 2020) of the package now also include the pgfornament-han images, from LianTse Lim and Chennan Zhang, to provide some of the traditional patterns of the Han style using the same mechanism.
+The 'han' images, from LianTse Lim and Chennan Zhang, provide some of the traditional patterns of the Han style using the same mechanism.

 Adding alternative graphical elements is also possible.
 Each 'ornament' resides in its own file, (but with dimensions defined separately).